 The Kitimat Modernization Project is a multi-billion dollar project for the modernization of the 60 year-old Kitimat smelter.
 It is one of the largest private construction projects in British Columbia’s history.
 The project will increase the smelter’s current production capacity by 48% to approximately 420,000 tonnes per year.

-Houle was originally not invited to bid on this contract as Houle was deemed too small.
+Houle was originally not invited to bid on this contract.
 Instead Houle was awarded a smaller South Plant Electrical and Automation contract.
 Bechtel later awarded the remainder of the electrical works from the other contractors to Houle.
 In the three month period following the award of the remainder of the electrical work, Houle’s crew quadrupled in size and its systems were expanded to accommodate the growth, with peak manpower being at 700 workers.
 Precise planning and strong leadership enabled Houle to take over all the electrical work site-wide within a few months, bringing the project back on schedule without sacrificing the quality of workmanship.

 Houle’s electrical scope of work included but was not limited to: installing approximately 1,000,000 meters of above ground and underground low voltage and medium voltage cables, installing approximately 5,000 light fixtures and equipment, installing over 50,000 meters of cable tray, completing over 140,000 terminations, and installing over 5,000 instruments and electrical devices.